jdecaron/c19coalition/_posts/2020-07-17-c19-coalition-volunteer-highlight-alizay-rizvi.md

 Rizvi initially saw the listing for volunteers on LinkedIn and knew it was the perfect way to help.
 She sees health equity as the forefront of the pandemic and her equity-first approach for the coalition has been essential in growing and moving forward.

 > “I don’t think people have fully understood the toll COVID-19 disproportionately takes on Black and Brown communities.
-There’s a reason why Black and Brown people are dying 3-4 times the rate of white people, and I’m here to show others why and to stop this from continuing.
+There’s a reason why Black and Brown people are dying 3-4 times the rate of white people, and I’m here to show others why and to stop this from continuing.<cite>Alizay Rizvi, C19 Coalition Volunteer</cite>
->
-> — Alizay Rizvi, C19 Coalition Volunteer

 Rizvi’s passion and dedication to health equity have allowed our coalition to grow.
 She wants to continue our mission of solving our PPE crisis while also tackling the issues of inequity.